Meet the Leadership

 Marta’s passion and current work focuses on creating educational environments that encourage the positive development and success of all students.
 She is particularly interested in raising awareness about how microaggressions manifest to create hostile environments for marginalized social identities within work and school settings.
 Most recently, she has been developing trainings and assessment tools aimed at increasing cultural competence, addressing the impacts of microaggressions, and creating sustainable infrastructures to support student success within educational settings.
 Her work aims to equip administrators, faculty, staff and students with the skills necessary for creating environments that are affirming to all identities and experiences.

-Engelbert Santana is the Assistant Dean of Advisement for the Honors Living-Learning Community at Rutgers University-Newark.
-He received his Bachelor’s Degree in Latino Studies with a Minor in Psychology from Rutgers, the State University of New Jersey, in 2005, and a Master’s Degree in Counseling Psychology from the Rutgers University Graduate School of Education in 2008.
-Prior to joining the HLLC, Engelbert served in various roles at Rutgers University-Newark.
-First, as an Assessment Counselor with the Student Support Services Program (2005-2009) where he provided students opportunities for academic development, assisted with basic college requirements, and motivate students to successfully complete their postsecondary education.
-He then transitioned to the Educational Opportunity Fund (EOF) Program (2009-2016) as a Senior Counselor where he advised ambitious first-generation, low-income college students in successfully navigating their collegiate experiences and post-graduation goals.
-Before joining Rutgers, he worked at Aspira, Inc. of New Jersey as a Program Coordinator reintegrating juveniles back into a school setting.
-Professionally and personally, Engelbert is a passionate advocate and staunch supporter of programs and initiatives that provide access and opportunities for talented students who are often marginalized in higher education.
+Engelbert Santana is the Dean of Advisement for the Honors Living-Learning Community at Rutgers University-Newark.
+He received his Bachelor’s Degree from Rutgers, the State University of New Jersey, in 2005 and a Master’s Degree in Counseling Psychology from the Rutgers University Graduate School of Education in 2008.
+Before joining the HLLC, Engelbert served in various roles at Rutgers University-Newark.
+He first served as an Assessment Counselor with the Student Support Services Program (2005-2009).
+He then transitioned to the Educational Opportunity Fund (EOF) Program (2009-2016) as a Senior Counselor, advising ambitious first-generation, low-income college students in successfully navigating their collegiate experiences and post-graduation goals.

 “I come from an orientation of community/institution builders…when I think about what’s possible I think about Rutgers-Newark, and that the game is coming to these types of institutions precisely because there is an energy, passion and hunger to understand what we have not tapped into in terms of our resources in these kinds of communities.”